doxeylab/doxeylab-website/index.md

 # Highlights

 {% capture text %}
-Our lab's research centers around the use of bioinformatic methods to predict novel biological phenomena.
-We generate and analyze datasets using omic approaches, and we also pursue novel predictions experimentally in the wet-lab.
+Our lab's research centers around the use of bioinformatic methods to predict novel biological phenomena, as well as interpret high-throughput omic datasets.
+We mine public databases and also generate and analyze datasets in-house using sequencing-based approaches.
+Finally, we pursue exciting, novel predictions experimentally in the wet-lab.
 Some of the ongoing projects in our lab include:

 * Large-scale phylogenomic analysis of the bacterial and archaeal tree of life
 * Pathogen detection and analysis using clinical metagenomics
 * Proteomics discovery and functional characterization of novel biofilm-associated proteins
 * Bioinformatics, classification and evolution of bacterial protein toxins
 * Data-mining of the NCBI sequence read archive
-* Experimental characterization of flagellinolysin
+* Experimental characterization of novel bacterial proteases

 {%
   include link.html